 All actions taken by the Student Discipline Committee may be appealed to the President of the college.
-The appeal must be made in writing and filed with the Vice President of Student Services within three (3) days of the committee's decision.
+The appeal must be made in writing and filed with the Dean of Students within three (3) days of the committee's decision.
 The appeal may only be based upon the following issues:

-- 1. Were all of the procedures of the Code of Conduct followed? - 2.
+- 1. Were all the procedures of the Code of Conduct followed? - 2.
 Was the Student Discipline Committee hearing conducted in a way that permitted the student/organization adequate notice and opportunity to be heard? - 3.
-Were the rights of the student/organization materially violated so as to effectively deny the student/organization a fair hearing?
+Were the rights of the student/organization materially violated to effectively deny the student/organization a fair hearing?